The future of secure communications: device independence in quantum key distribution: Towards future a DI-QKD network: Requirements, Challenges and Solutions

 \subsection{Bell loopholes in the DI-QKD scenario}

-Conclusive Bell tests must be performed with space-like separation between measurement processes, as discussed in Section~\ref{sec:locloop}.
-However, this is not a requirement for DI-QKD, since to be able to guarantee the security we must ensure that the users stations do not leak any information to an adversary Eve, even at sub-luminal velocity.
+Chapter 2 discussed several of the loopholes in conclusive Bell tests.
+Most of these loopholes are also present in DI-QKD, with several caveats.
+The locality loophole, that is, having space-like separation between measurement processes, as discussed in Section~\ref{sec:locloop}, is necessary to rule out LHV theories.
+However, to guarantee security in DI-QKD we must ensure that the users stations do not leak any information to an adversary Eve, even at sub-luminal velocity.
 From Eve's point of view it is most likely much easier to install a backdoor that sends information from a user's devices to her station, rather than make them communicate with each other to fake a Bell inequality violation.

-Thus, DI-QKD calls for complete isolation of the measurement stations, involving shielding--electromagnetic or otherwise--to avoid broadcasting of any type of signal related to measurement basis choices and outcomes.
+Thus, DI-QKD calls for complete isolation of the measurement stations, involving shielding, electromagnetic or otherwise, to avoid broadcasting of any type of signal related to measurement basis choices and outcomes.
 In addition, whether the quantum systems are photonic or stationary, the users stations are connected by a photonic channel, which in principle opens a backdoor for side-channel attacks using external light sources, as has been exploited for fake Bell violations~\cite{Gerhardt2011}, in QKD~\cite{Qi2005,Lamas-Linares:07,zhao08,lydersen10,wiechers11,qin18} and QRNGs~\cite{garcia20,smith21}.
 To isolate the users stations, a switch or shutter mechanism should be used to block the optical channel after the relevant optical signal has passed, and before the measurements are performed.
 In a recent DI-QKD implementation with trapped ions, this was achieved by shifting the ions out of the focal point of the collection lens, thus decoupling them from the optical link, and also scrambling the quantum state after measurement, so that the state after measurement (and thus the measurement result) could not be determined by a third party probing the ions~\cite{Nadlinger2022}.

 Another difference between Bell and DI-QKD scenario lies in the memory loophole (see Section~\ref{sec:memoryloopholeDIQKD}.).
 The ability of the devices to remember the inputs and outcomes of the previous rounds to be used in the future has been proved to be of very little consequence for Bell inequalities already in Ref.~\cite{gill03}.
 For DI-QKD, on the other hand, memory attacks pose a very serious threat~\cite{barrett2013memory,Masanes2014}.
 While some countermeasures against them are possible, there is no known method of full protection.